belmead/hugo-blog/content/posts/2025-2-2-nvim-newb-1.md

 +++
-title = "Installing Git CLI on Arch" date = "2025-02-02T08:12:21-06:00" draft = false
+title = "Following along: typecraft's Neovim for newbs part 1" date = "2025-02-02T08:12:21-06:00"
+draft = false
 #dateFormat = "2006-01-02" # This value can be configured for per-post date formatting